rickyfili10/mojito/README.md

   - 16 GB sd card (You need much less, but you might need 16 GB for additional packages)
 # HOW TO SETUP AND INSTALL MOJITO?
 1. Flash and setup kali linux for raspberry pi 0 wh
 2. Install and setup requisites with the commands below
+## ⚠️ IF YOU HAVE ALREADY AN EXTERNAL ANTENNA THAT SUPPORT PACKET INJECTION PLEASE INSTALL HIS DRIVERS FRIST ⚠️
 ## Clone the Mojito repostory and enter in it
  ```
   git clone https://github.com/rickyfili10/mojito.git && cd mojito/src